 Canyon Village Campground is located less than a mile from the Grand Canyon of the Yellowstone, making it one of the parks most popular places to camp.
 Lying within a lodgepole pine forest, the campsite has shower, laundry and restroom facilities, while the nearby Canyon Village boasts a wide range of stores and restaurants.
-Sites can be pre-booked.
+Be sure to book well in advance.
 For more information, visit their website HERE

 Mammoth Hot Springs Campground

 Located just 5 miles from the Yellowstone Park’s north entrance, this campground offers close access to many attractions, including the famous Mammoth Hot Springs Terraces (see right), the scenic Upper Terrace Drive, and the historic Fort Yellowstone.
-A general store,
+This site is also home to a general store,

-One of the largest and most central campsites in the Park, Madison sits at the confluence of the Gibbon and Firehole river, which come together to create the infamous Madison River.
-This is also the spot where in 1870 the Washburn-Langford expedition camped and documented the wonders of the region, eventually making Yellowstone the first National Park in the world.
+One of the largest and most central campsites in the Park, Madison sits at the confluence of the Gibbon and Firehole river.
+This is the spot where, in 1870, the Washburn-Langford expedition camped and documented the wonders of the region.
+The same trip that eventually made Yellowstone the first National Park in the world.
 Camping sites can be pre-booked, and while there are no showers on-site those desperate for a shower can duck down the road to the pay showers at Old Faithful Inn.
 More information can be found at their website HERE

 Grant Village Campground

 Grant Village Campground sits on the west bank of Lake Yellowstone- North America’s largest alpine lake.
-This campground has great shower and restroom facilities, as well as sites that can be pre-booked.
+This campground has great shower and restroom facilities, as well as sites you can book in advance.
 Elk frequently visit this shady campsite, making it a visitor favorite.
 More information HERE